Damien Martyn: Retirement

 Martyn played in the first two Tests of the 2006/07 Ashes series, where he managed to score just 45 runs in three innings.
 Dismissed for only 5 playing a rash shot in Australia's run chase in the second Test, his place in the side came under increasing scrutiny in the media, although he received several statements of support from members of the Australia team, notably Mike Hussey and Justin Langer.

-Despite his poor form Martyn was widely expected to retain his place due to Shane Watson's lack of fitness and the fact that the third test was to be played at the W.A.C.A.
-Ground, Martyn's home ground.
+Despite his poor form Martyn was widely expected to retain his place due to Shane Watson's lack of fitness and the fact that the third test was to be played at the WACA Ground, Martyn's home ground.
 It came as a surprise when on 8 December 2006, Martyn announced his immediate retirement from all domestic and international cricket.
 Commenting on his decision, Martyn said: "I would like to advise of my retirement from cricket, effective from today.
 I do so with a deep awareness of the opportunities that the game and Cricket Australia have provided for me."
 Cricket Australia CEO James Sutherland insisted that Martyn had not been pushed and that Martyn was originally going to be named in the squad for the third Test.